john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 I like to write technical documentation.
 I prefer to use mark up languages like Org Mode (Emacs), Markdown, LaTeX.
 This makes version control and searching from the command line easy.
 Plain text also makes it very easy to generate code from documentation, and vice versa.
 Where required, PDF versions can be generated using tools like Emacs, Pandoc, pdflatex.

+## Remote Work

+I exclusively work remotely.
+Over the past years I have worked with customers in Japan, USA, The Netherlands, and Canada.
+Working from home provides me with a very productive environment with a minimal number of interruptions.
+I use the Internet to stay in touch with peers and my craft.

 ## Other Skills